mikecbrant/verified-permissions-authorizer/docs/adr-0004-schema-superset-and-mapping.md

 - Packaging and pruning
   - The full merged superset JSON is bundled alongside the Lambda (`schema.merged.json`) so the authorizer can resolve resource entities at runtime.
   - Before uploading the schema to AWS Verified Permissions, we prune all superset keys, producing Cedar‑only JSON.
 This avoids AVP schema rejections on unknown keys.
+  - Namespace input: the authorizer accepts a `namespace` input (same as the single namespace in user‑authored YAML).
+The provider enforces single‑namespace equality and writes this namespace as the single top‑level key in the final merged JSON.
+Because we don’t expose partial JSON, namespace is always included automatically in the bundled `schema.merged.json`.

 YAML shape (excerpt)
 ```yaml